zama-ai/tfhe-rs/README.md

 ```

 > [!Note]
-> Note: You need to use Rust version >= 1.84 to compile TFHE-rs.
+> Note: You need Rust version 1.84 or newer to compile TFHE-rs.
+You can check your version with `rustc --version`.

 > [!Note]
 > Note: AArch64-based machines are not supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.